aziz00legend/SmartBus/README.md

 - Create, manage, and retrieve bus circuits and stations.
 - Query Neo4j for optimized route suggestions.

-## Contributing
-Contributions are welcome!
-Fork the repo and submit a pull request.

 ## License
 MIT License.
 See `LICENSE` for details.